 The European Union, Israel’s principal trading partner, currently allows Israel preferential trading options through the EU-Israel Association Agreement.
 Campaigners are pointing to breaches of UN resolutions on human rights to argue for its suspension.
 In March the Peace Cycle collective cycled from the International Courts of Justice in the Hague to the European Parliament in Brussels to present a petition to MEPs to suspend the agreement.

 Gaza cannot be simply another chapter in the book of Palestinian tragedy since 1948.
 It must be a turning point when the world stands up and says enough is enough.
-A boycott, divestment and sanctions strategy can do just that, involving people at different levels and across the world, and opening up the possibility of a growing and sustainable movement that might actually be able to bring about justice for the people of Palestine.
+A boycott, divestment and sanctions strategy can do just that.
+It is a peaceful and non-violent form of civil protest that can involve people at different levels across the world, opening up the possibility of a sustainable movement that might actually be able to bring about justice for the people of Palestine.

 Yasmin Khan is the senior global justice campaigner at War on Want